Intern

 • Determine if mediation is appropriate

-• Provide referrals if mediation isn’t appropriate
+• Provide referrals when mediation isn’t appropriate

 • Collect demographic data

-Administration
+Program Administration

-• Enter data in MADtrac database
+• Enter data from P1 phone conversation or meeting in Case Manager database

 • Follow-up telephone “mediation satisfaction” survey

-• Some clerical assistance
+• Ongoing clerical assistance